MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 Facility Officer's Management
 ++++++++++++++++++++++++++++++
-The Suc-county Health Records information officer can create users with read only rights to view facilities in the MFL administration system.
+The Sub-county Health Records information officer can create users with read only rights to view facilities in the MFL administration system.
 These users are referred to as facility offficers.